-Use Form 8863 to figure and claim your education credits, which are based on adjusted qualified education expenses paid to an eligible educational institution (postsecondary).
-For 2019, there are two education credits.
+Use Form 8863 to figure and claim your education credits, which are based on adjusted gualified education expenses paid to an eligible educational institution (postsecondary).
+For 2021, there are two education credits.

-- The American opportunity credit, part of which may be refundable. - The lifetime learning credit, which is nonrefundable.
+· The American opportunity credit, part of which may be refundable.

+• The lifetime learning credit, which is nonrefundable.

-Dec 09, 2019 Cat.
-No. 53002G A refundable credit can give you a refund even if you owe no tax and aren't otherwise required to file a tax return.
+A refundable credit can give you a refund when the credit is more than the tax you owe, even if you aren't required to file a tax return.
 A nonrefundable credit can reduce your tax, but any excess isn't refunded to you.